-Example: A Diplomate with time-limited certification completes a 2020 MOC application and pays the MOC fee.
-However, the physician does not complete the Lifelong Learning and Self-Assessment assignment by submitting the answers to less than 120 questions by the deadline.
-That physician will no longer be Board-certified as of January 1, 2021.
+Example: A Diplomate with time-limited certification completes a 2021 MOC application and pays the MOC fee.
+However, the physician does not complete the MOC Part II article-based assessment assignment by submitting the answers to less than 120 questions by the deadline.
+That physician will no longer be Board-certified as of January 1, 2022.

 Diplomate status may be regained by completing the re-entry process described below.
-However, during the interval between January 1 and the completion of the reentry process, the physician is not Board-certified and may not advertise or assert Diplomate status.
+However, during the interval between January 1 and the completion of the re-entry process, the physician is not Board-certified and may not advertise or assert Diplomate status.